If you want to learn Japanese, finding a good program is hard...

 One of the bigger problems Duolingo’s Japanese course has, is that it often doesn't differentiate between hiragana, katakana, and kanji; nor does it help learners understand how each script fits into the Japanese writing system as a whole.

-Duolingo teaches basic Japanese well enough, but after the basics, things can get a little confusing.
+Initially you will learn Japanese fast enough, but after the basics, things can get a little confusing.

 Finer points of grammar and sentence structures are never explained, and users can walk away from lessons unclear on how exactly a certain phrase or sentence functions grammatically.